 Food and Drink

 Eateries of all kinds are always happy to have first responders as customers, and many of them show it with extra savings.
 Even convenience stores and food delivery services sometimes offer special deals for these customers.

 - El Pollo Loco.
-At El Pollo Loco, customers who “serve the community” receive a 15% discount on their order, up to a maximum value of $1.50.
-The discount is available to police officers, firefighters, EMTs, federal law enforcement agents, and military service members.
-You must request the discount before placing your order and show your ID if you are not in uniform.
+At El Pollo Loco, customers who “serve the community” receive a 15% discount on their order up to a maximum value of $1.50.
+That includes police officers, firefighters, EMTs, federal law enforcement agents, and military service members.
+You must request the discount before you pay and show your ID if you are not in uniform.